-If you have worn your Garment for less than 24 hours, you should thoroughly clean and decontaminate your Garment as soon as possible after each wearing.
+If you have worn your Garment for less than 24 hours and is in condition for further use, you should thoroughly clean and decontaminate your Garment as soon as possible after each wearing.
 Fully inspect your Garment (see Section 6) before reusing it.
 Your Garment must be replaced after 24 hours of use.
 See Warning Box on Page 9.
-If your gear has been worn for less than 24 hours and will be stored for future use, you should clean off non-contaminates (simple soil and sweat) prior to storage.
-This section describes Routine Washing of the GARMENT ONLY.
-Instructions for cleaning other PPE used with this Garment may vary.
+If your gear has been worn for less than 24 hours and is in condition for further use, and will be stored for future use, you should clean off non-contaminates (simple soil and sweat) prior to storage.

-Always clean your Garment separately from other items.
-Never machine wash your Garment.
-Never clean your garment at home, or at public laundry facilities to avoid the spread of chemical contamination or hazardous products to other laundry.
+This section describes

+Routine Washing of

+the GARMENT ONLY.

+Instructions for cleaning

+other PPE used with

+this Garment may vary.

+Always clean your

+Garment separately

+from other items.
+Never

+clean your garment

+at home, or at public

+laundry facilities to

+avoid the spread of

+chemical contamination

+or hazardous products

+to other laundry.